perryfranks/zmk_corne_prog_dvorak/README.md

 I recommend printing off a copy of the layout guide if learning dvorak.

-This keymap features a number of Tap-dance & mod-morph defines as well as a number #defined values to make setting up the layout more readable and concise.
+This keymap features a number of tap-dance & mod-morph defines as well as a number of #defined values to make the layout more readable and concise.
 For the most part the defined functions can be included in the keymap without needing to understand their implementations.
-Just their behaviour and [key codes](https://zmk.dev/docs/codes) they put out.
+Just their behaviour and [key codes](https://zmk.dev/docs/codes) outputed.

-Refer to the comments in corne.keymap full definitions
+Refer to the comments in corne.keymap for full definitions
 ```
 // include name or reference in keymap
 // Format: